 As with everything else - mindfully.
 Which means, listen to your body.
 Muscles generally work in pairs so when you are stretching and in tune with your body, remember that.
 If you're doing a hip stretch, but you feel it in your knee it may mean that the lateral line of the body needs to be unlocked first.
 So place a pillow under your knee until you can feel the stretch in your hip.
 If your shoulders feel locked up, it may be because your pecs are so tight that they are pulling them into an inefficient position.
 Open your pecs first by laying on a roller.
 You may feel like your hamstrings are just so darn tight, but actually, you may sit all day, so in order to loosen your hams you need to open your hip flexors.
 Instead of touching your toes, kneel into a lunge, or lay back, supported by a yoga ball.

-Whatever your goals are, know that you can make strides in flexibility, that making gains in flexibility can be useful, but it also comes at the price of stability, and always, always, always listen to your body first.
+Whatever your goals are, know that you can make useful strides in flexibility, but also that those gains come at the price of stability.
+So always, Always, ALWAYS listen to your body first.
 It knows best.

 i'm stephanie. my last names mean "hedgehog" in Czech and "pretty calf" in French. i have an MA from Oxford in English lit, and a MFA from Riverside in experimental choreography. i like to write. i have lots of thoughts on the body. and i want to help you understand your own better. oh, i'm also plant-based and love to bake with vegan ingredients.